MinIsMin/SkidCheck-2.0/README.md

 Return nil for default message & sound (if sk_kick, sk_silent and sk_admin are 0)

-sk_kick must be 0 for this to work, which will ALLOW them to join your server unless handled yourself in this hook!
+sk_kick must be 0 for this to work, which will ALLOW them to join your server unless handled yourself in BlockSkidConnect!

 List format:
-["SteamID_Here"] = "Names/Known/As, Reason",
+["SteamID_Here"] = "Names/Known/As, Reasons,here",

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++